The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Introduction

+By the Hilbert Syzygy Theorem, $m \leq n+1$ and $m=\pd M$ is the projective dimension of $M$.
+The {Castelnuovo-Mumford regularity} of $M$ is

-One key player in our investigation is the Hilbert function $H(M(f),t)=\dim_{\C}M(f)_t$; for $t\gg 0$ the Hilbert function is given by the Hilbert polynomial $P(M(f),t)$.
-These objects give a numerical encoding of information about $V(f)$; for example, if $V$ has isolated singularities then $P(M(f),t)$ is a constant which is equal to the sum of the Tjurina numbers at the singular points of $V(f)$.
-The {\it stability threshold} is defined as
+\end{definition} Two other central algebraic invariants are the Hilbert function and Hilbert polynomial: \begin{definition} For a finitely generated graded $S$-module $M$, the Hilbert function is $H(M,t)=\dim_{\C}M_t$, for $t \in \Z$.
+Hilbert proved that for $t \gg 0$, the Hilbert function is given by the Hilbert polynomial $P(M,t) \in \Q[t]$. \end{definition} $P(M(f),t)$ encodes information about $V(f)$; for example, if $V$ has isolated singularities then $P(M(f),t)$ is a constant which is equal to the sum of the Tjurina numbers at the singular points of $V(f)$.
+Castelnuovo-Mumford regularity and the Hilbert function are related via the stability threshold, defined as By \cite[Theorem 4.2]{Eis2}, $st(f) \leq \reg M(f) +m-n.$

-When the singular subscheme $\Sigma$ is composed of finitely many points, there is a large literature on the Hilbert function of $M(f)$, and a sharp upper bound for the stability threshold is known \cite{Cha}, but there are very few results when $\Sigma$ is of positive dimension.
-One motivation for our work comes from the study of arrangements of hypersurfaces in $\mathbb{P}^n$; clearly when $n \ge 3$ a hypersurface arrangement will have a positive dimensional singular locus.
+When the singular subscheme $\Sigma$ is composed of finitely many points, there is a sharp upper bound for the stability threshold \cite{Cha}, but there are very few results when $\Sigma$ is of positive dimension.
+A main motivation for our work comes from the study of arrangements of hypersurfaces in $\mathbb{P}^n$; clearly when $n \ge 3$ a hypersurface arrangement will have a positive dimensional singular locus.